-- to continue to open school more widely to limited numbers of Reception, Year 1 and Year 6 children (year groups identified by the government as a priority) - to invite children from other year groups where we know there are exceptional circumstances and/or there is a real need
+- 1. to continue to open school more widely to limited numbers of Year 1 and Year 6 children (two of the year groups identified by the government as a priority) - 2. to invite children from other year groups where we know there are exceptional circumstances and/or there is a real need - 3. to consider opening for children in Reception where the families qualify for free school meals